scoverage/gradle-scoverage/README.md

 The project hosting the aggregation task **must** be configured as the sub-projects are;
 i.e. with the scoverage plugin applied and the scoverage dependencies configured.

+You also have to declare this task:

 ```groovy
 task aggregateScoverage(type: org.scoverage.ScoverageAggregate)
 ```

-This will produce a report into _build_ / scoverage-aggregate
+This will produce a report into `build/scoverage-aggregate` directory.

+Aggregation uses same flags as reporting for enabling/disabling different output types.

 CheckScoverage
 --------------